 Responsive yet sluggish, and a bit buggy, web user interface

-The XR1000 shares the same setup process as that of all standard routers.
-It has a web interface — accessible via the router’s default IP, which is 192.168.1.1 (or routerlogin.net).
+The XR1000 shares the same setup process as all standard routers.
+It has a web interface — accessible via the router’s default IP, 192.168.1.1 (or routerlogin.net).
 Point a browser from a connected computer to this address, and the rest is self-explanatory.

 Just for testing, I pinned all Rapps onto the dashboard, and now the interface took some 10 seconds or even longer to load fully.
-Once in a while, I ran into an error message, as you can see in the screenshot above.
+Once in a while, I ran into an error message, as shown in the screenshot above.
 It was like the router was gasping for air.

 But overall, still, DumaOS 3.0 proved to be a positive experience.
 For the most part, things worked as intended.
 Make sure, though, that you don’t pin everything on the Dashboard as I did.